rzeldent/esp32-smartdisplay/README.md

 The LVGL library has a define called **LV_COLOR_16_SWAP**.
 The value can be 1 (yes) or 0 (no).
 This variable will swap the byte order of the lv_color16_t.
 This is required because the SPI is by default MSB first.
-Swapping these bytes will undo this.
+Swapping these bytes will undo this and creates a normal image.

-Setting this variable to true is required for the GC9A01A, ILI9341 and ST7796 controllers.
+Setting this variable to true is required for the SPI interfaces: ST7789, GC9A01A, ILI9341 and ST7796 controllers but should be false for the oher interfaces.

 Additionally, when using the [SquareLine Studio](https://squareline.io/) for designing the user interface, the display properties (under the project settings) must match this variable.
 It needs to be set both in `lv_conf.h` configuration file and the corresponding display properties (16 bit swap or 16 bit) in [SquareLine Studio](https://squareline.io/).
 When using squareline, the UI has to be regenerated.